WallarooLabs/blog.wallaroolabs.com/content/post/data-redundancy.md

 ## Your Boss Says, “Sorry, What About ...?”

-At some point, your boss or perhaps you, yourself, will start adding some annoying restrictions to your app.
+At some point, your boss or perhaps you, will start adding some annoying restrictions to your app.

 - We can't use Amazon AWS exclusively for this app.